Quantweb3-com/NexusData/README.md

 - tqdm >= 4.65.0

 ## FAQ ❓
+**Q: How to handle authentication errors?**
+A: Ensure your username and token are correct, and check your network connection.

 **Q: What is the data update frequency?**
-A: Minute-level data is updated in real-time, historical data is updated daily.
+A: Hstorical data is updated daily.

 ## Contributing 🤝